For development, Boxfuse can run your Apps on VirtualBox.

 Boxfuse supports VirtualBox 5.0.x and 5.1.x running on Windows, Mac OSX or Linux.

 You can control the number of CPUs exposed to the VM using the

 cpus property and the number of MB of RAM using the

-By default, Boxfuse assigns the same number of CPUs as the host, as well as 1024 MB of RAM to the Instance.
+By default, Boxfuse assigns 2 CPUs and 1024 MB of RAM to the Instance.

 By default Boxfuse uses regular VirtualBox NAT where

 each instance has its own network and is assigned the exact same

 possibility to communicate with each other, albeit only via forwarded ports (see below) on the

 VirtualBox 5.1+ users also have the possibility to let Boxfuse use a NAT Network instead of regular VirtualBox NAT

 Boxfuse then creates a separate VirtualBox NAT Network and all Boxfuse instances are automatically assigned